 - ½ cup roasted cashew nuts roughly chopped

-- ½ tbsp lemon juice or juice of a small lemon half
+- ½ tablespoon lemon juice or juice of a small lemon half

 - Combine salad dressing ingredients in a small bowl and mix well.
 Set aside.